-San Antonito STEM Magnet Community cultivates learning excellence in all students through integrated academic and environmental STEM experiences.
+San Antonito STEM Magnet Community cultivates learning excellence in our diverse student population through integrated academic and environmental STEM experiences.

 - Amy Chevalier